MAN OF GOD INVOLVEMENT IN POLITICS AND IN GOVT SERVICES

 Looking at the statistics, it’s evident and undeniable that Christians in India are and have been for quite some time the targets of Christian-based torture, persecution, and oppression at the hands of their fellow countrymen.

-Christian non-government organizations (NGOs) are targeted for detailed interrogation by various government departments (such as the income tax office and intelligence bureaus) in attempts to find faults and accuse them of being involved in anti-national activity (especially concerning conversions to Christianity).
+Christian non-government organizations (NGOs) are targeted for detailed interrogation by various government departments (such as the income tax office and intelligence bureaus) in attempts to find faults and accuse them of being involved in the anti-national activity (especially concerning conversions to Christianity).

 A call and Appeal to Christian NRIs around the world.